Table of Contents

-In the Web Pages section, you can upload and manage any web page you want.
+You can upload and manage any web page you want in the Web Pages section.

 Adding a Web Page

-To add a web page click on the “Add Web Page” button found at the bottom of the Web Pages list.
-As a next step you have to:
+To add a web page, click the “Add Web Page” button at the bottom of the Web Pages list.
+As a next step, you have to:

-- click Save to finally create the web page
+- Click Save to create the web page

 Web Page’s Advanced Features

 Click on a tab to see a short description for each setting.